IlmunKoo/KSW-Purdue/BaconBeacon/README.md

     4. If the smartphone opens the application, it starts collecting Beacon's RSSI, UUID, major and minor value.

-    5. Smartphone starts calculating the current location from the data collected via machine learning and sends server location data
+    5. Smartphone starts calculating the current location from the data collected via deep learning and sends server his or her location

-    6. Server calculates the fastest way to escape and sends it back to the smartphone.
-At this part, A* or Dijkstra Algorithm will be used
+    6. Server calculates the optimized route to escape via Reinforced Learning and sends it back to the smartphone as List.

+    7. Smartphone receives the route, and show it in Navigation Application.
+Navigation will be provided both AR and 2 Dimentional navigation.

  <p align="center">
    <img src="https://github.com/BeaconAR/BEST/raw/main/image/topology.png" alt="Image Error"/>